7 Walks (Rêveries d’un collectif de promeneurs)

 Introduction by Vermeir & Heiremans and David Aubin

 Water cannot be separated from the landscape it has helped to create and which, in turn, shelters water.
 In 1969, the UCLouvain administration wondered how the construction of a new city and a university in the Malaise and Dyle valley would influence water management in the region.
-With David Aubin, we will explore the notion of plura dominia.
+With David Aubin, we explored the notion of plura dominia.
 The concept introduces the simultaneous use of the same resource, in this case water, by different entities.
 Plura Dominia could outline a possibility of collective governance of the aquatic landscape, but it also demonstrates how important it is to take into account the structuring role played by policies in regulating the use of natural resources.

 Walk#02 : CARTOGRAPHIE ET CONTRE-CARTOGRAPHIE